Q&A Webcast Episode: 27 February 2011

-In this 27 February 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on living a value-dense life, christianity versus capitalism, being sentimental, student and senior discounts, buying an evildoer's book, helping a stranger in an emergency, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 27 February 2011, I answered questions on living a value-dense life, Christianity versus capitalism, being sentimental, student and senior discounts, buying an evildoer's book, helping a stranger in an emergency, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now